ROBOTICS ACADEMY · AGES 9–13

 How is this different from your Game Engineering program?

-Same small-group, engineer-led ThinkerLab teaching — but here your child builds and codes physical robots rather than video games.
-Robotics suits kids who love building, machines and seeing their code move something in the real world.
+Same small-group, engineer-led ThinkerLab teaching — but here your child codes physical robots rather than video games.
+Robotics suits kids who love machines and seeing their code move something in the real world.
 Many families do both.

 Can we try a class first?

-Yes — your first class is on us.
-Book a free, no-obligation trial so your child can experience a session before you commit to the term.
+Yes — book a $10, no-obligation trial (about the price of a cup of coffee) so your child can experience a session before you commit to the term.
 Most families enrol straight after.
 Book online or email [email protected] / call 0426 693 283.

 What if we miss a week, or it’s not the right fit?